lech/ITSK/README.md

 ### SVG source files

 Included are two core SVG files: `blank256grid.svg` and `blank384grid.svg`.
-Edit these and make them your own before deploying or simply use your own.
-Setup your document properties: author info, licensing, and everything else first.
+Edit these and make them your own before deploying or include your own from the start and rewrite the CSV.
+Setup your document properties: author info, licensing, and everything here first.

 If you've examined the included CSV file, you will see that I switch between `blank256grid.svg` and `blank384grid.svg` which are `256x256` and `384x384` blank sources with a grid and all metadata attached.
-As Inkscape scales icons between multiples of 8 and 12 pixels throughout the entire UI this helps maintain some consistency.
+As Inkscape scales icons in multiples of 6 and 8 (16/24/32/48/64/96) pixels throughout the UI, this helps maintain some level of alignment and consistency allowing for thicker lines.

-Scaling these files up in size also allows for ease of editing at a reasonable default size and offers some finer control for pixel-perfect sharpness after they're resized within the Inkscape UI.
+Scaling these files up in size also provides some ease of editing at a reasonable default size.
+And offers some finer control for pixel-perfect sharpness after they're brought back in and resized within the Inkscape UI.

 ### The workspace.csv